Determine if Centralized Deployment of add-ins works for your organization

 Supported Mailbox - If they are on an OAuth-enabled mailbox

 Multifactor authentication is not supported when using the Central Deployment PowerShell module.
+The module only works with Basic authentication.

 User and group assignments